zgypa/zgypa.github.io/README.md

 ## Publishing changes

-Merge changes into master.
+Merge changes into `main`.
 Hosting is done on Github.io.

 ## Updating CV

-* CV is stored in `Toni_Magni_CV.pdf`.
+* CV is stored in `Toni_Magni_CV.html`.
-* Use Europass to update the CV.
+* Use afm/resume repository to update resume in HTML using resume.json.
-* Europass profile contains full profile.
-I need to log into Europass web site to access.
-Also look at Resume git repo.

 ## Things to add